feldenthorne/altrino-due/README.md

 (http://www.atmel.com/tools/avrsoftwareframework.aspx) (ASF)
 * Incorporates many ASF features into a system library (timers, UART, GPIO, etcetera)
 * __Requires__ the user to install BOSSA and gcc-arm-none-eabi

+Basically, this build environment should allow you to use all the functions defined for the Arduino Due in the ASF, as well as incorporate FreeRTOS into your project fairly easily.

 ###Current Capabilities###